-You can’t always call home, maybe because of many personal reasons, and besides, you need to start learning to fend for yourself, and you need to learn how to make money.
+You can’t always call home, maybe because of many personal reasons, and besides, you need to start learning to fend for yourself and learn how to make money.

-It is the University, after which you’re sort of on your own.
+It is the University, after which you’re on your own.
 You need to make money to supplement that which your parents give you.

-This article is for every student who’s in the situation I just described.
-If you want to learn how to make money in Nigeria as a student, keep reading.
+This article is for every student in the situation I just described.
+If you want to learn to make money in Nigeria as a student, keep reading.

-If you’re comfortable, but still want to earn to cater for extra expenses, or just to save, this is also for you.
+If you’re comfortable but still want to earn to cater for extra expenses or save, this is also for you.

 The one thing to bear in mind before starting a business in school is services.
 Offer services.

 People want to know what’s in it for them.
 You need to answer this.

 Provide avenues to ease students’ discomfort, and you’ll see yourself smiling to the bank.